Burnett01/sys-api/README.md

 })
 ```

-if bcrypt is enabled, you will have to post an encrypted hash with your route.
+> if bcrypt is enabled, pass an encrypted hash with your route.

+---

 ### CORS (Cross-Origin Resource Sharing)
 ```coffeescript